RoshniRanaDS27/leaflet-challenge/README.md

 # Instructions
 The instructions for this activity are broken into two parts:
 - Part 1: Create the Earthquake Visualization
-- Part 2: Gather and Plot More Data (Optional with no extra points earning)
+- Part 2: Gather and Plot More Data

 This challenge used both HTML and JavaScript, so you added all the necessary files.
 These were the main files for running the analysis.
 # Part 1: Created the Earthquake Visualization